 \subsection{\jwst\ and MUSE spectroscopy}

-SN Encore and its host galaxy were observed with \jwst\ NIRSpec integral field unit (IFU) for one of the multiple images, namely, 1a and 3a, marked on Fig.~\ref{fig:jwst_image} (Proposal ID 2345, PI: Newman).
+Supernova Encore and its host galaxy were observed with \jwst\ NIRSpec integral field unit (IFU) for one of the multiple images, namely, 1a and 3a, marked in Fig.~\ref{fig:jwst_image} (Proposal ID 2345, PI: Newman).
 With the spectra taken at two epochs, \citet{Dhawan2024} showed that SN Encore, at $\zs = 1.949$, is a Type Ia SN similar to local Type Ia SNe in terms of its spectral features, despite its high redshift.

 \macs\ was also observed at the Very Large Telescope of the European Southern Observatory using the integral-field spectrograph Multi Unit Spectroscopic Explorer \citep[MUSE;][]{Bacon2010} through two programs.
 Program ID 0103.A-0777 (September 2019, PI: Edge) targeted the central $\sim$1'$\times$1' field of view (FoV) of the galaxy cluster for nearly 1 hour.
 Upon the discovery of SN Encore, our team acquired additionally 2.9 hours of observations with the MUSE IFU in December 2023 (Program ID 110.23PS, PI: Suyu).
-The data from both programs were reduced and analyzed by \citet{Granata2025}, who measured 107 reliable spectroscopic redshifts of galaxies in the cluster field of view, including lensed background galaxies.
+The data from both programs were reduced and analyzed by \citet{Granata2025}, who measured 107 reliable spectroscopic redshifts of galaxies in the cluster FoV, including lensed background galaxies.